 OVERALL CURE RATES

-Based on an integrated, pooled analysis of GT 1-6 TN NC and CC adult patients across 8 clinical trials.
+Integrated, pooled analysis of GT 1-6, TN, NC and CC adult participants with chronic HCV treated for 8 weeks from 8 clinical trials.

 Contraindicated in patients with moderate or severe hepatic impairment (Child-Pugh B or C) or those with any history of prior hepatic decompensation.1